oracle-livelabs/oci/apps-cloud-adventure-cio/02-configure/configure.md

     ![Create Validation](images/image024.png)

-16. You have reentered the Change Salary Screen.
+16. You have reentered the Change Salary Form.
 Let’s review the changes.

     You need to enter the required information before you can move to the next screen.